neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Encryption/CSEv1Keychain.md

 The cipher text is used for `c`, the nonce is `n` and decryption key is `k`.

 The result is now a JSON encoded string representing the actual keychain object.
+The JSON object contains the property `keys` which contains an object representing all the keys in the keychain.
+The name of each property in `keys` is the id of the key and the value is the key as [hexadecimal](https://download.libsodium.org/doc/helpers#hexadecimal-encoding-decoding) encoded string.
+Each key needs to be decoded before it can be used for encryption.

 ### Encrypt the keychain